Jaseci-Labs/JaseciForge/website/docs/guides/step1-installation.md

 # Step 1: Installation and Setup

 Let's build a Task Manager application using Jaseci Forge.
-We'll use the Jaseci API for our data.
+We'll use JSONPlaceholder API for our data.

 ## Installation